 If you want to be the magical backbone of your party that keeps everyone alive, then consider playing a healer.
 The role has four jobs: White Mage, Scholar, Astrologian, and Sage.

 In FFXIV, White Mages fit the classical idea of a healer in most other games.
-They use their canes to draw upon the elements to attack enemies, and cast restorative magic to aid allies.
+They use their canes to draw upon nature to attack enemies, and cast restorative magic to aid allies.
 They can heal their teammates in large bursts or over time with different spells.
-They also have a unique system that lets them expend special resources for large, instant heals or to deal damage.
+Their lily system allows them to heal in huge amounts quickly, while also dealing damage.

 White Mages are great choices for players who want a clear set of powerful options for protecting their party.
 To play as a White Mage, you must choose the Conjurer class and get it to Lv.
 30.

-Scholars are unique healers who can summon partners to help the team.
+Scholars are unique healers who can summon fairies to help the team.
 While they can cast healing abilities and lifesaving shields for the party, a Scholar’s companion assists them by using their own skills to protect the party as well.
-Scholars can also modify their skills in the heat of battle to meet the needs of their party.
+You must control both your fairy and yourself to keep up shields.

 Scholars are good for players who like the idea of having passive support system from a summoned ally.
 To play as a Scholar, you must start as the DPS Arcanist class, and then switch to the Scholar healer job at Lv.
 30.

 Astrologians are healers who use magic and special cards to aid their team.
 Their support abilities focus on regenerating health over time.
 They also cast special buffs for their party by pulling cards from a deck.
-Once an Astrologian pulls enough cards from their deck, they can modify their spells to make them even more powerful.
+Different cards buff different roles, so hand out buffs carefully and efficiently.

 Astrologians are great for healers who want flexibility in how they support their party.
 To play as a Astrologian, you need the Heavensward expansion and a character at Lv.
 50.